What Are Contract Research Organizations?

 How Contract Research Organizations Work

 Given the complexity of drug and device development and the need to bring products to market rapidly to edge out the competition and meet patient needs, pharmaceutical companies are increasingly outsourcing critical functions including manufacturing and research.
-This has led to a surge in the hiring of CROs over the last decade.
+This has led to a surge in the hiring of CROs.

 CROs play a key role in all aspects of the drug or device development process, from initial discovery to launch, but focus on Phase I–III clinical trials.
 Trials require a host of complex activities ranging from protocol design to preparation of materials for submission to the Food and Drug Administration (FDA).
 Rather than hire permanent employees with the specialized knowledge needed to perform these tasks in-house, trial sponsors such as pharmaceutical companies can outsource them to a CRO by formally transferring their responsibilities to the CRO in writing.
 The CRO, acting as an independent contractor with specialized knowledge, can perform a range of tasks on behalf of the sponsor to help bring new drugs or devices to the market faster, more efficiently, and at a lower cost.